19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Action.md

 An action is the main component of a [Turn](Turn.md).

-Most things that involve making a [Check](Check.md) are an action.

-- Certain specified checks may be part of your [Movement](Movement.md) however.

 ## Combat Action

 Unless otherwise specified, an action means a combat action.
 They take 6 seconds.